babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.PDF Cloud SDK for .NET.md

-This Cloud SDK allows you to easily build cloud-based PDF creator, editor & converter apps in C#, ASP.NET or other .NET languages for various cloud platforms.
+# .NET REST API to Process PDF in Cloud

-Aspose.PDF Cloud SDK for .NET is available to you under an MIT license and is a wrapper around Aspose.PDF REST API.
-Access images embedded in the PDF documents for customization, work with; annotations, stamps, PDF form fields, watermarks, as well as the OCR layers within the PDF files.
+This Cloud SDK allows you to [easily build cloud-based PDF creator](https://products.aspose.cloud/pdf/net), editor & converter apps in C#, ASP.NET or other .NET languages for various cloud platforms.

 ## PDF Processing Features